Q: I am a recent college graduate with a full time job paying $50K a year. I go out to restaurants and bars. What's the best credit card for me?

 Many credit scoring algorithms reward you for keeping a credit utilization ratio of about 30 percent, and for making consistent, on-time payments.
 Over time, your existing credit card company may upgrade your rewards status, or you'll start seeing some pre-selected credit card offers based on your improved credit history.
 Until then, I'd recommend checking out some of these credit card rewards programs:

-Chase Freedom.
-This darling of many credit card enthusiasts features no annual fee, 1 percent cash back on your purchases and each quarter you enroll you can earn 5 percent cash back on up to $1,500 in combined purchases within quarterly rotating categories such as restaurants, movie theaters, Starbucks and Amazon.com.
-Currently, this card has an offer of $100 bonus after spending $500 in the first three months from account opening.
+Chase Freedom®.
+This darling of many credit card enthusiasts features no annual fee, unlimited 1 percent cash back on your purchases and each quarter you enroll you can earn 5 percent cash back on up to $1,500 in combined purchases within quarterly rotating categories such as restaurants, gas stations and Amazon.com.

 Fidelity Investment Rewards American Express Card.
 While we wouldn't normally recommend this account as a starter card, Fidelity's a great place to park the extra cash you're saving.
 Open a brokerage account with a $2,500 deposit, and you've got a good chance at earning access to one of the best cash back rewards cards on the market.
 This card was a 2011 Editor's Choice.